ChristElise/christelise.github.io/_posts/2024-09-02-shenron1-walkthrough.md

 2) Netcat<br>
 3) Metasploit Framework<br>
 ### Environment Set up
-A successful penetration tester is organised.
-Organisation facilitates documentation and makes our progress easily trackable.
-So to stay organised in this workshop we will create a directory tree to keep track of our progress.
-A good description of the use of each directory can be found Here.
+To ensure success as a penetration tester, staying organised is crucial.
+Proper organisation streamlines documentation and tracking of progress.
+In this workshop, we will create a directory tree to systematically manage our work, with detailed descriptions of each directory's purpose available here.
 ![Working Dir](https://raw.githubusercontent.com/ChristElise/christelise.github.io/blob/main/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/working-dir.png)

 ## Reconnaissance